MIT-PSFC/disruption-py/disruption_py/data/README.md

 - low error in the vertical position at the time of injection.

 This list contains likely UFO disruptions, defined as shots with a labeled high-Z injection within 10 ms prior to the thermal quench onset.
-Only 1/6th of these shots were manually validated as containing a UFO disruption by Henry Wietfeldt.
+Only 1/6th of these shots were manually validated as containing a UFO disruption by @HWietfeldt.
 Whether a shot has been validated is indicated in the "vetted" column.
 Other shots may have labeling errors since they have not yet been manually validated.